TestPAC: Campaigns

+Federal Election Commission records show that TEST PAC (committee ID C00511055) made $18,737.22 in independent expenditures in 2012.
+In the 29 May 2012 Republican primary for Texas's 21st congressional district, Smith won 52,383 votes (76.64%), ahead of Richard Mack with 10,104 votes (14.78%) and Richard Morgan with 5,866 votes (8.58%).

+The committee is now listed by the Federal Election Commission as an administratively terminated, nonqualified, unauthorised PAC.

 Leadership

 Test PAC's leadership structure is volunteer-based and open to anyone.
 The PAC lists several officers on its website who organize operational elements of the PAC's campaigns and manage day-to-day operations of the organization.
 According to the Federal Election Commission, Andrew J Posterick is registered as the PAC Treasurer.